If you’re lucky, plugging straight into an amp will make your ukulele sound great.

 That said, when the input is high-impedance, you might not need a preamp.

 A high-impedance input can come in the form of an acoustic amp or as a high-grade, piezo-intended stage direct box.
-This type of direct box is few and far between so don’t count on them at a gig unless you’re Jake Shimabukuro and you ask specifically for it.
+This type of direct box is few and far between so don’t count on them at a gig unless you bring it yourself.

 Preamps come in many flavors and the options can be overwhelming.